ESP32 Gas Leak Detection System with MQ Sensor and LED Alarm – DIY Project

 LED & Serial Output

-When danger is detected: LED is turned ON via HIGH signal, and a warning is printed to the Serial Monitor.
+When danger is detected: LED turns ON via HIGH signal, and a warning is printed to the Serial Monitor.
 Otherwise, LED is OFF and "safe" is logged.

 STEP 5 — LOOP